 Your approach to the environment is an important factor in developing a good reputation for your business.
 Some businesses have built their success largely on a reputation for doing the right thing.

->

-> - helps you attract and keep customers
+- helping you attract and keep customers

-> - improves your relationship with suppliers
+- improving your relationship with suppliers

->

-> See the page in this guide on how to improve employee relations with good environmental practices.
+See the page in this guide on how to improve employee relations with good environmental practices.

 Your business will benefit from making customers, employees, the local community, suppliers and other stakeholders aware of your environmental commitment.
 Publicising measures taken to become 'greener' are becoming an essential part of marketing your business.
 Customers in particular might be interested in: